Maureen Cooke - NewsBreak

 RELATED LOCAL CHANNELS

-COOPERSVILLE, MI (WHTC-AM/FM, Sept.
-1, 2022) – The search for a missing Coopersville man has had a tragic ending.
+COOPERSVILLE, MI (WHTC-AM/FM, Aug.
+31, 2022) – The search for a missing Coopersville man may have had a tragic ending.
 According to Ottawa County Sheriff’s Detective Captain Jake Sparks, deputies were dispatched to a construction site near Center and Sunset streets around 10:30 AM.
 Workers there found what appeared to be a body in a drainpipe from the storm sewer, and although they could see it through a man hole, it took members of the Ottawa County Technical Rescue Team and the Coopersville Department of Public Works in order to get at the body.

 Comments / 0